stefanbohacek/mastodon-account-migration/README.md

 tootctl accounts modify USERNAME --reset-password
 ```

-2. Sign in to each of the new accounts and create a [new app](https://botwiki.org/resource/tutorial/how-to-make-a-mastodon-botsin-space-app-bot/).
-Save the API token for each account.

-3. Rename `accounts-example.csv` to `accounts.csv` and update the list of accounts with usernames and passwords for "migrating from" and "migrating to" servers.
+2. Rename `accounts-example.csv` to `accounts.csv` and update the list of accounts with usernames and passwords for "migrating from" and "migrating to" servers.
 You can leave the MIGRATED and TOKEN columns empty, the migration script will fill these out for you.

 ```
 ACCOUNT,EMAIL,PASSWORD_FROM,PASSWORD_TO,MIGRATED,TOKEN